vaimo/composer-patches/README.md

           */
 ```

 Note that `Models/Example.php` path is relative to the root of `some/package-name`.

-All available/usable tags listed in [patch declaration with embedded target information](#patches-patch-declaration-with-embedded-target-information) sub-section of this documentation file.
+All available/usable tags listed in [patch declaration with embedded target information](#patches-patch-declaration-with-embedded-target-information).

 ## Configuration: overview